 Next, the chart below shows a 12-month quarterly “rolling average” of closing prices for homes with 2, 3, 4, and 5-6 bedrooms as well as an overall average for the same time period.
 It suggests that closing prices hit a bit of a low point in 2014 but have started to recover generally, especially for the homes offering the higher numbers of bedrooms.

 The background bars in blue in the chart above show a 12-month quarterly “rolling average” for the number of days listings stayed active for the same period, regardless of number of bedrooms.
 This suggests that these listing durations are fluctuating, but recently, that homes are selling more quickly on the average.

 Finally, the chart below gives another perspective on closing prices over the past several years.
 It suggests that generally the closing price per square foot for homes with 2, 3, and 4 bedrooms has been increasing over the past two years after reaching a low point in 2014.

 We’ll continue to watch the residential property market and bring you additional observations and data in future blogs.
-The data reported above were based on data obtained from the CTMLS as of February 1st, 2017.
+The data reported above was based on data obtained from the CTMLS as of February 1st, 2017.
 Updated information is available on our Pawcatuck Real Estate Page.

 If you are looking for a house in Pawcatuck or if you would like to work with a Realtor in the Pawcatuck, please feel free to call us.
 We look forward to helping you find just the right home for you.